Interstate 40: Predecessors and planning

 During the colonial and westward expansion eras, a number of Native American trails existed within the vicinity of what is now Interstate 40.
 In 1857, an expedition led by Lt.
-Edward Fitzgerald Beale was tasked with establishing a trade route along the 35th parallel north from Fort Smith, Arkansas, to Los Angeles.
+Edward Fitzgerald Beale was tasked with establishing a trade route along the 35th parallel north from Fort Smith, Arkansas, to Los Angeles, California.
 This route, which became known as Beale's Wagon Road, was constructed by a team of about 100 men and 22 camels led by Beale.
 Completed in 1859, it is generally considered the first federal highway in the Southwestern United States.

 In the early 20th century, a number of auto trails were established by private organizations to aid motorists in traveling between major cities.
 Among these was the National Old Trails Road, which roughly followed the western part of present-day I-40 to Albuquerque, and the Lee Highway, which followed much of the eastern portion of the route.
 When the state governments established the United States Numbered Highway System in 1926, two of these most important highways, US 66 and US 70 were established within the present-day I-40 corridor.

 US 66, which followed the route from its western terminus to Oklahoma City, became arguably the most famous highway in the United States and has been recognized multiple times in popular culture.
 US 70, which roughly follows the remainder of the Interstate, was also one of the most important highways for east−west travelers, and was considered part of the "Broadway of America" highway between California and New York.